sunflowerno0b/ATW/docs/rsa & config.md

 ## Solution Thought Process
 First, I realized this user had been out for about two weeks, perhaps their key expired & needed updating.
 This was not the case; they key the user was using was the team key for a generic user, not specific.

-I had to attempt to recreate the issue (note my friend Txu guided my hand through all this, always grateful for you♡).
+I had to attempt to recreate the issue (note my friend guided my hand through all this, always grateful for you♡).

 I asked user to attempt connecting but directing ssh to the user key with the following command: